electron-userland/electron-builder/file-patterns.md

   zero or more directories and subdirectories searching for matches.
   It does not crawl symlinked directories.

-Hidden files are not ignored by default, but all files that should be ignored, are [ignored by default](#default-file-pattern).

 If directory matched, all contents are copied.
 So, you can just specify `foo` to copy `foo` directory.

 !!! tip "Excluding directories"